dennisXZX/web-developer-notes/Linux.md

 #### Find out what program is using a specific port

 - find out what program is using port 8080 `lsof -i :8080`
+- find out all the ports being used `sudo lsof -PiTCP -sTCP:LISTEN`
 - kill the program `kill -9 <PID>`

 #### .bash_profile (MacOX) / .bashrc (Linux)